ucsb-cs190j-s18/ucsb-cs190j-s18.github.io/_lectures/lect06.md

 # Preparing for lightning talks

-Prepare a 5 minute talk about the research paper that you read as part of h01.
-You may prepare slides for your presentation although it is not necessary
+Prepare a 5 minute talk about the research paper that you read and summarized in h01.

 ## Group 1: Talk on 05/17

 1. BERG	MATTHEW OLIVER